utap2/utap2/docs/rst/installation.rst

 Download genomes indexes
 -------------------------

-The genomes folder includes human (hg38), mouse(mm10) and zebrafish(danRer11) genomes indexes, you can choose to download only one of them as noted below.
-If you require a genome that is not supplied, follow the instruction in the section “Generate new genome index and annotation file”.
+The genomes folder contains indexes for human (hg38), mouse (mm10), and zebrafish (danRer11).
+You have the option to download any one of these genomes individually, as specified below.
+If you require a genome that is not provided, please refer to the instructions in the "Generate new genome index and annotation file" section.

-You can download the genomes folder using your browser or via ftp as noted below, and then unpack it in the $HOST_MOUNT under genomes directoy.
-If you chose to download the genomes in a different location, you  have to overwrite the parameter GENOMES_DIR in the optional_prameters.conf file.
+You can download the genomes folder either through your browser or via FTP, as indicated below.
+After downloading, unpack the folder in the $HOST_MOUNT directory under the "genomes" folder.
+If you choose to download the genomes to a different location, you will need to overwrite the GENOMES_DIR parameter in the optional_parameters.conf file.

-In any case, if you are using multiple genomes, ensure that they are synchronized under the same directory using the "rsync" command as indicated below.
+If you are using multiple genomes, it is important to ensure that they are synchronized under the same directory.
+You can achieve this by utilizing the "rsync" command as demonstrated below.
 ::

     #Download the zipped folder into $HOST_MOUNT folder: